aqphungngoc/UnityMatrixBool/README.md

     "com.qutility.boolmatrix": "https://github.com/aqphungngoc/UnityMatrixBool.git#{release_version}",

 ## How To Use

 Add namespace

-     using Qutility;
+    using Qutility.Type;

 Call as a serizlie variable and use as description in inspector

     public BoolMatrix boolMatrix;
+    public Bool2DArray bool2DArray;